 EPA’s certification is a useful tool for consumers and companies to identify safer cleaning products

-If you are looking for cleaning products, detergents, or car care products that don’t contain highly hazardous chemicals, shop for EPA-certified Safer Choice products.
+If you are looking for cleaning products, detergents, or car care products that don’t contain highly hazardous chemicals, shop for EPA Safer Choice and Design for the Environment (DfE)-certified products.

 You may wonder why all products on the store shelves aren’t required to contain the safest ingredients that won’t threaten health and pollute homes, drinking water, and communities.
 Simply put, federal regulations on toxic chemicals are weak, and toxic ingredients in products are often held as corporate trade secrets.

-Choosing Safer Choice products is one simple way that consumers can literally breathe a little easier.
+Choosing Safer Choice and DfE products is one simple way that consumers can literally breathe a little easier.

 EPA has looked at the function that different problematic chemicals perform in each product category and has identified low-hazard alternatives.
 EPA has also compiled and maintains a Safer Chemical Ingredient List that companies can choose from to meet the standard.